morgankenyon/OpenDataDisc/software/examples/08_bluetooth_with_accelerometer/README.md

 * Setup platformIO
 * Integrate Accelerometer code from example 2
+  * Change the output from example 2 to the sensor data
+  * Google how to convert floats to string in C++ (been a long time)
 * Upload to board
   * `pio run --target upload`
+* Multiple rounds of debugging
+* Confirm working
+* Clean up code so not more references to example 2 stuff
+* Success

 ## Issues